my forthcoming book:

 Upchara, who was a resident in Jesus Grove observed that Sheela once got a break from the drugs, but it didn’t last long: “When Sheela’s mother came to live on the Ranch, she felt that her daughter was in a very bad shape and decided to help her.
 She cooked her a special diet and stopped any kind of medication.
 Sheela, even though she had obvious withdrawal symptoms, sticked with the diet for a while and started to look better.
 But with the next heavy stress situation, Puja regained access to her and started giving her injections and pills again, so Sheela fell back into her addiction.”

-I found two stories that document Sheela’s physical and mental state in those days:
+I found two more stories that document Sheela’s physical and mental state in those days:

 The first one was published by Madhuri in Facebook in 2021, where she describes an official lunch with representatives of a telephone company in Jesus Grove: